Dywane12/LearningVue/README.md

 We can use template: ``, so that whatever is in that template gets "copy-pasted" when that custom component is called.

+#### Episode 5: One Vue Component Per File

+We can put the custom component code in a .js file with the 'export default' at the beginning, and then we can import it in the html file